top of page

 Read More ›

-The Vertical Farm: A Guide to Sustainable Urban Agriculture
+Vertical Farming: How to Grow Food in the City - A Guide to Sustainable Urban Agriculture

 Vertical Farming: Feeding the World in the 21st Century